enji7/runeemon-cargo/README.md

 ## Related Projects

-If you like this simplistic showcase, you might also be interested in the following projects:
+In addition to this simplistic showcase, you might also be interested in the following projects:

  * [Starter for Jakarta EE](https://start.jakarta.ee/): Generator for Jakarta EE projects.
  * [Jakarta EE 8 Starter Boilerplate](https://github.com/hantsy/jakartaee8-starter-boilerplate): Boilerplate project for bootstrapping new Jakarta EE 8 applications.